keeeal/bd-vslot/README.md

-# cq-v-slot
+# cq-extrusions
-A CadQuery library of v-slot extrusions
+A CadQuery library of extrusions